 The discipline leader, or another expert in the discipline, shall perform an annual technical review of their discipline in each laboratory that offers services in the specialty.
 Technical audits are optional for disciplines that are only offered at one laboratory.

-Audits specific to forensic DNA laboratories shall be performed in compliance with current national quality standards.
+Section 4.14 - Internal Audits Page 2 of 3 Audits specific to forensic DNA laboratories shall be performed in compliance with current national quality standards.